 '''

+scp ./mystore jrsusr@bi-test.example.com:/opt/jasperreports-server/jasperreports-server-7.8.0/buildomatic/

-scp ./mystore jrsusr@bi-test.example.com:/opt/jasperreports-
+scp ./mystore jrsusr@bi-production.example.com:/opt/jasperreports-server/jasperreports-server-

+7.8.0/buildomatic/

 '''

-''' server/jasperreports-server-x.x.x/buildomatic/ scp ./mystore jrsusr@bi-production.example.com:/opt/jasperreportsserver/jasperreports-server-x.x.x/buildomatic/ '''

-3. Log in to the first server (bi-test) as the system user who installed JasperReports Server (jrsusr) and stop the app server.
+3. Log into the first server (bi-test) as the system user who installed JasperReports Server (jrsusr) and stop the app server.
 Then import the keys with the following commands:

-''' cd /opt/jasperreports-server/jasperreports-serverx.x.x/buildomatic/ ./js-import.sh --input-key --keystore ./mystore --storepass storepw --keyalias importExportEncSecret --keypass myimportexportpw ./js-import.sh --input-key --keystore ./mystore --storepass storepw --keyalias diagnosticDataEncSecret --keypass mydiagnosticpw '''
+''' cd /opt/jasperreports-server/jasperreports-server-7.8.0/buildomatic/ ./js-import.sh --input-key --keystore ./mystore --storepass storepw '''

+''' --keyalias importExportEncSecret --keypass myimportexportpw

+./js-import.sh --input-key --keystore ./mystore --storepass storepw --keyalias diagnosticDataEncSecret --keypass mydiagnosticpw '''

-- 4. Log in to the second server (bi-production) as the system user who installed JasperReports Server (jrsusr) and stop the app server.
+- 4. Log into the second server (bi-production) as the system user who installed JasperReports Server (jrsusr) and stop the app server.
 Then import the keys with the same commands as above. - 5.
 Restart both app servers, and now they will use your custom keys.

-In this example, the two custom keys were given the same alias as the keys that are created by default in the server's own keystore (/users/jrsuser/.jrsks).
-As a result, the custom keys overwrite the server's default keys, which will be used in any operation where the default keys are used.
-This has the following consequences:
+In this example, the two custom keys were given the same alias as keys that are created by default in the server's own keystore (/users/jrsuser/.jrsks).
+As a result, the custom keys will overwrite the server's default keys and be used in any operation where the default keys are used.
+This will have the following consequences:

 - Export catalogs can be shared between the two servers.
-Any passwords in the export catalog will be encrypted with the new importExportEncSecret on one server and decrypted with the same key on the other server.
-Export catalogs can be moved from the test server to the production server for deployment and vice versa for debugging, without exchanging keys or even specifying key aliases. - Log collectors are encrypted with a known key.
-For security, the diagnostic information in the log collector is encrypted with the diagnosticDataEncSecret key.
-Now when you download the log collector zip file, you need a copy of the mystore keystore file with your new diagnosticDataEncSecret key to decrypt it.
+Any passwords in the export catalog will be encrypted with the new importExportEncSecret one one server and decrypted with the same key on the other server.
+Export catalogs can be moved from the test server to the production server for deployment and vice versa for debugging, witout exchanging keys or even specifying key aliases. - Log collectors will be encrypted with a known key.
+For security, the diagnostic information in log collector is encrypted with the diagnosticDataEncSecret key.
+Now when you download the log collector zip file, you just need a copy of the mystore keystore file with your new diagnosticDataEncSecret key to decrypt it.